-The other driver involved in the accident could potentially be held liable for what they’ve done, depending on the circumstances.
+The other driver involved in the accident could potentially be held liable for what they’ve done.
 They chose to tailgate your bike, and the results were devastating.
 You might require ongoing medical care to treat physical pain or immobility.
 If you become disabled, you might not be able to work or perform routine tasks.
 The crash and its aftermath can cause a significant financial and emotional burden.

 Common Reasons for Tailgating